 The best part is that the Netherlands is a relatively small country – most of the towns are just 15-60 minute train/ car ride away from Amsterdam!
 While the Dutch towns are bicycle friendly, exploring the entire country on a bicycle may be a little too adventurous!
 Recommend renting a car or using the public transport.

 Since we were roadtripping, it was easier for us to visit places, which weren’t well connected via bus/ train.
 But of course, keep in mind that parking can be expensive (Euros 3 – Euros 4 per hour) in some of the big cities.
 Also, public parking garages may be a bit of a walk from the city center.

 While most tourists flock to this country during the tulip season, we visited in early June.
 The weather was better, some of the cities were less crowded and overall, led to a great experience.

 We spent six days in this country and visited a bunch of Dutch towns.
-While we didn’t manage to see all that we wanted, we loved the charming little towns much more than Amsterdam.
+We loved the charming little towns much more than Amsterdam.
 Read below to plan the perfect itinerary for the Netherlands.

 We visited Netherlands as part of our two week European road trip to Germany, Belgium and Netherlands – you can read more about our itinerary here.

 We split our stay between Amsterdam and a small Dutch town, Tull En Het Waal (near Utrecht).
 For the first leg of our trip, we chose to stay at this lovely b&b right in the middle of the countryside.
 It was a charming little cottage with a lovely garden.
 The hosts were so welcoming and baked us a fresh loaf of bread every morning.
 I spent most mornings and evenings at this table sipping on wine with a book in hand.
 It was the perfect place to come back to after a day long of exploration!
 We are so glad we chose this instead of a hotel in a city!